-- A microprocessor relay with an internal alarm connected to SCADA to alert 24-hr staffed operations center; it has internal self diagnosis and alarming. (monitored) - Instrumentation transformers, with no monitoring, connected as inputs to that relay. (unmonitored) - A vented lead-acid battery with a low voltage alarm for the station dc supply voltage and an unintentional grounds detection alarm connected to SCADA. (monitoring varies) - A circuit breaker with a trip coil and the trip circuit is not monitored. (unmonitored)
+- A microprocessor relay with an internal alarm connected to SCADA to alert 24-hr staffed operations center; it has internal self diagnosis and alarming. (monitored) - Instrumentation transformers, with no monitoring, connected as inputs to that relay. (unmonitored) - A Vented Lead-Acid battery with a low voltage alarm for the station dc supply voltage and an unintentional grounds detection alarm connected to SCADA. (monitoring varies) - A circuit breaker with a trip coil and the trip circuit is not monitored. (unmonitored)

-Given the particular components and conditions, and using the Table 1 ("Maximum Allowable Testing Intervals and Maintenance Activities") and Table 2 ("Alarming Paths and Monitoring"), the particular components have maximum activity intervals of:
+Given the particular components and conditions, and using Table 1 and Table 2, the particular components have maximum activity intervals of: